 INTERROGATOR: Thank you, Sally, for telling me the truth.

-Until people start being this remorseful or they stop stealing altogether, there will always be a need for the internal theft interrogation process.
+Until people start being this remorseful or they stop stealing altogether, there will always be a need for the employee theft investigation process.
 Whether an individual is new to the LP industry or a veteran executive, no one can deny how fascinating this process has become.

 - How do LP practitioners deal with the pressures of conducting internal theft interrogations in a forthright and honest way?